zenhubvn/CryptoBlocker/README.md

 An event will be logged by FSRM to the Event Viewer (Source = SRMSVC, Event ID = 8215), showing who tried to write a malicious file and where they tried to write it.
 Use your monitoring system of choice to raise alarms, tickets, etc for this event and respond accordingly.

+<b>ProtectList.txt</b>

+By default, this script will enumarate all the shares running on the server and add protections for them.
+If you would like to override this, you can create a <tt>ProtectList.txt</tt> file in the script's running directory.
+The contents of this file should be the folders you would like to protect, one per line.
+If this file exists, only the folders listed in it will be protected.
+If the file is empty or only has invalid entries, there will be no protected folders.

 <b>Disclaimer</b>

 This script is provided as is.
 I can not be held liable if this does not thwart a ransomware infection, causes your server to spontaneously combust, results in job loss, etc.